-Neheb, the Eternal is an important card from Hour to Devastation to watch.
-The raw power of this creature is still being explored in Commander as both a Commander and as one of the “other 99” cards in a variety of Commander decks.
-While demand from the Commander crowd is definitely real, what has caused Neheb to fall to $2.50 and steadily climb back up to $4 in such a short amount of time.
+Neheb, the Eternal was an important card from Hour to Devastation to watch.
+The raw power of this creature was explored right away in Commander / EDH.
+It showed promise as both a Commander and as one of the “other 99” cards in a variety of EDH decks.

-Not every Magic the Gathering set has them, but Hour of Devastation has a number of cards which I would term “casual all-stars.”
-Neheb, the Eternal is definitely one of these, and as a mythic rare in a small set, he could be very valuable in both the near future and the long-term.
+Not every Magic the Gathering set has them, but Hour of Devastation has a number of cards that could be termed as “Kitchen Table Magic all-stars.”
+Neheb, the Eternal is definitely one of these.
+As a mythic rare in a small set, he was poised to be valuable in both the near future and the long-term.

 But for 5 mana, this isn’t quite enough to find a home in competitive play.
 It’s what his final ability reads.
 At the beginning of your post-combat main phase, you get 1 Red mana for each one life your opponents have lost this turn.
 This means that if you play Neheb, the Eternal before combat and deal damage after his summoning, you can gain Red mana in the same turn.

 Typically, unless you have a creature with haste, or need it to satisfy some other condition, you play creatures after combat.
 But, because Neheb, the Eternal can offer you a benefit in the same turn that he’s cast, he can help pay for himself.